-Contracts for the sale of goods or services often contain clauses which can give rise to variations in the amount of consideration receivable by the vendor.
+Contracts for the sale of manufactured goods often contain clauses which can give rise to variations in the amount of consideration receivable by the vendor.
 For example, a customer might be granted a retrospective rebate if a specified quantity of a particular good is purchased during a specified period.
-Alternatively, for a more complex contract under which a good or service takes some time to complete, a bonus payment might be receivable if the good or service has been completed before a specified date, with penalties being deducted from the sales price if completion is late.
-In other contracts, a customer may be able to return goods and receive a refund, credit or another product in exchange.
+Alternatively, for a more complex manufactured item which takes some time to complete, a bonus payment might be receivable if the item has been completed before a specified date, with penalties being deducted from the sales price if completion is late.